 4. Praxis Examination.
 A passing score on the Praxis examination is required for state licensure, ASHA Certification, and for graduation from the program.
 Every student is required to submit a copy of their score on the Praxis exam to the Department of Speech and Hearing Science.
-Students should visit the ETS website (www.ets.org/praxis) to determine the correct codes for OSU, the licensing code for any state in which you will be seeking licensure, and the code for ASHA if you plan to pursue certification.
-Completion of the exam by June 1 of the second year is necessary to ensure that results will be available prior to graduation.
-The score will eventually appear on the student's Advising Report.
-If the score has not yet appeared on the Advising Report by the time of the Exit Interview, the student must bring proof that they have obtained a passing score and that they have requested that it be sent to the Department.
+The correct code for OSU is Ohio State University SLP/AUD (0235).
+Students should visit the ETS website to determine the correct codes for any state in which you will be seeking licensure and the code for ASHA if you plan to pursue certification.
+The exam should be completed by March 1st of year 2 if planning to graduate in spring semester and by June 1st of year 2 if planning to graduate in summer term.
+If the Department is unable to confirm a passing score by the time of the Exit Interview, the student must provide proof that they have obtained a passing score and that they have requested that it be sent to the Department.
 Please note that the Department Chair may withhold approval of the ASHA certification application without proof of a passing score prior to their exit interview.